Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

 ### Types

-The following are the list of element types, which are possible values for the `type` property:
+The following are some of the element types, which are possible values for the `type` property:

 - `label` - for creating text objects
 - `image` - for rendering images from a filepath provided